jbpete/Module9HW/README.md

 - [Testing](#testing)
 - [Questions](#questions)

-# Menu App
+# Module 9 - ReadMe Generator

 ## Description
-This application allows the user to create their own custom menus for their personal parties or events.
+It is an application that generates a professional read me just off a couple prompts

 ## Installation
-Use install the application by cloning down the project repository.
+You clone it down from Git hub

 ## Usage
-Free Use
+Usage, im not sure what this is really

 ## Contributing
-I was the sole contributor.
+Contribute all you want

 ## Tests
-You try and generate a menu with the various user inputs and see if the menu is displayed properly.
+You try and create a read me like I am doing right now and see what the output is

 ## License
 MIT